leandromoh/RecordParser/README.md

     * [Custom Property Convert](#custom-property-convert---writer)

 *ㅤyou can use a "string pool" to avoid creating multiple instances of strings with same content.

+NOTE: MOST EXAMPLES USE TUPLES FOR SIMPLICITY.
+PARSER ACTUALLY WORKS FOR ANY TYPE (CLASSES, STRUCTS, RECORDS, ARRAYS, TUPLES, ETC)

 ## Fixed Length Reader
 There are 2 flavors for mapping: indexed or sequential.